Developing new opportunities in the southern Mediterranean

-All our work to assist the economic and social development of the Mediterranean partner countries is brought together under FEMIP.
-The partnership supports growth and job creation in two priority areas:
+All our work to support the economic and social development of the Mediterranean partner countries is brought together under FEMIP, which supports growth and job creation in two priority areas:

 Private sector support:

-- the industrial sector: cement and steel works, chemical and metallurgical plants, high-tech industries, automotives and agro-industry
+- Industrial sector: e.g. cement and steel works, chemical and metallurgical plants, high-tech industries, the automotive sector and agro-industry

 Creating an investment-friendly environment enabling the private sector to flourish by improving infrastructure in the following sectors: